Jalen Hurts Player Prop Bets for NFL Week 18 | Philadelphia vs. Dallas 1/8/2022

 - He also added 44 yards on seven carries, averaging 6.3 yards per attempt without a touchdown.

-- Hurts has racked up 709 passing yards (236.3 per game) and has a 66.7% completion percentage (54-for-81) over his last three appearances, tossing three touchdowns and one interception.

-- He's also chipped in on the ground, with 89 rushing yards (29.7 ypg) on 17 carries with two rushing touchdowns.
+- He has tacked on 89 rushing yards on 17 carries with two touchdowns, averaging 29.7 yards per game.

 Hurts' Philadelphia Teammates